 Key Takeaways

-• Failing to declare rental income can result in penalties of 10% to 100% of the unpaid tax, emphasizing the importance of accurate reporting and proactive engagement with HMRC to mitigate risks.
+- Failure to declare rental income can result in penalties of 10% to 100% of the unpaid tax, making early and voluntary disclosure critical.

 Who is Eligible for the Let Property Campaign?